 The Company is not sending the proxy-related materials directly to NOBOs in connection with the Meeting, but rather has distributed copies of the Notice Package using Notice-and-Access to the Intermediaries for distribution to NOBOs.
-If you are a NOBO and the Company or its agent has sent the Notice Package directly to you, your name, address and information about your holdings of Company Shares have been obtained in accordance with applicable securities regulatory requirements from the Intermediary holding the Company Shares on your behalf.

 The Company's OBOs can expect to be contacted by their Intermediary.
 The Company does not intend to pay for Intermediaries to deliver the proxy-related materials and Form 54-101F7 - Request for Voting Instructions Made by Intermediary to OBOs and it is the responsibility of such Intermediaries to ensure delivery of the Meeting materials to their OBOs.
 The OBO will not receive the proxy-related materials unless the OBO's Intermediary assumes the cost of delivery.